 Given two independently derived set of 3D points, (model set,

-) and (data set, ), which correspond to
+), which correspond to

 a single shape, we want to find the transformation consisting of

-a rotation and a translation which minimizes the
+and a translation

 following cost function: